tazjin/journaldriver/README.md

 To use this functionality log messages must be logged in the expected [log format][].

-*Note*: Currently errors logged from non-GCP instances are not ingested into Error Reporting.
+*Note*: Reporting errors from non-GCP instances requires that the `LOG_STREAM` environment variable is set to the special value `global`.

+This value changes the monitored resource descriptor from a log stream to the project-global stream.
+Due to a limitation in Stackdriver Error Reporting, this is the only way to correctly ingest errors from non-GCP machines.
 Please see [issue #4][] for more information about this.

 [Stackdriver Logging]: https://cloud.google.com/logging/
 [metadata server]: https://cloud.google.com/compute/docs/storing-retrieving-metadata